Warm Couscous Salad with Apricot Vinaigrette

 ingredients for warm couscous salad with apricot vinaigrette

-• Couscous: Serves as the hearty base of the salad.
-Most people think of couscous as a grain, but it’s actually a form of pasta made from semolina flour.
+• Couscous: The hearty base of the salad.
+While it looks like a grain, couscous is actually a tiny pasta made from semolina flour—it cooks in minutes.

 • Jump to the printable recipe for precise measurements